| The following history of IMTA was presented by Dr Marty Wiskoff at the 50th - jubilee - conference

 chapters, and by 1980 some chapter associate editors had been identified.
 An ambitious schedule was established

+for the book to be completed by the 1983 Annual Conference.
 In 1981 Ray changed the goal to four separate books.
 Eventually, two hardcover books were published

 by Praeger.
 One book, Military Contributions to Instructional Technology edited by Dr. John Ellis of